Lenmbugua/Analytics-Practice-Datasets/Professional Survey Data Readme.md

 ## 📄 Overview
 This project analyzes survey data from data professionals to uncover trends in salaries, demographics, career transitions, and education.
-Using **Python**, **pandas**, **matplotlib**, and **seaborn**, we cleaned and explored the dataset to answer key business questions and present actionable insights.
+Using **Python**, **pandas**, **matplotlib**, and **seaborn**, I cleaned and explored the dataset to answer key business questions and present actionable insights.

 ## 🎯 Goals